Haneen-Elbendary/Natours/README.md

 ---

-## 🚀 Future Improvements
+### 🚀 Future Improvements
 This project is continuously evolving, and I plan to enhance its functionality with several new features, including:

-- **Advanced Search Filters**: More detailed filtering options for tours (e.g., by destination, type, price range).
-- **User Profile Customization**: Allow users to customize their profiles with additional preferences and settings.
-- **Admin Dashboard Enhancements**: Add more interactive charts and analytics for better tour and booking management.
-- **Tour Booking Notifications**: Implement email and SMS notifications for booking confirmations and reminders using SendGrid and Twilio.
-- **Social Media Authentication**: Integration with Google, Facebook, and other platforms for quick user registration.
-- **Real-Time Chat**: Enable live chat for users to interact with tour guides or customer support.
-- **Advanced Payment Options**: Add multi-currency and subscription-based booking options with Stripe.
+- **Sign-Up Form**: I will implement a sign-up form similar to the login form.
+- **Tour Reviews**: On the tour detail page, users who have taken a tour will be able to add a review directly on the website via a dedicated form.
+- **Booking Restrictions**: The booking section on the tour detail page will be hidden if the current user has already booked the tour, preventing duplicate bookings at the model level.
+- **Like & Favorite Tours**: I will add a "like tour" functionality, allowing users to save their favorite tours to a dedicated page.
-- **Tour Reviews with Media**: Allow users to upload photos and videos with their reviews.
+- **My Reviews Page**: On the user account page, I will implement a "My Reviews" section where users can view and edit their submitted reviews.
-- **Tour Guide Management**: Provide functionality for guides to manage their tours and booking schedules.

-These are just a few of the exciting features that will be added in future updates.
-Stay tuned!
+- **Admin Management**: I will create full "Manage" pages for administrators to **CRUD** (Create, Read, Update, Delete) tours, users, reviews, and bookings.

+Stay tuned for these exciting updates! 🚀
 ---

 ## 🚀 **Deployment**